Aaron98990/ways-of-the-game/restarts.md

 - For free kicks, when three or more defending team players form a ‘wall’, all attacking team players must remain at least 1 m (1 yd) from the ‘wall’
 - For free kicks in the opponents' penalty area and all goal kicks, opponents must remain out of the opponents' penalty area
 - For throw-ins, all opponents must stand at least 2 m (2 yds) from the point on the touchline where the throw-in is to be taken.
 - For penalty kicks, the goalkeeper must have part of both feet in line or behind the goal line.
-Everyone except the kicker and goalkeeper, must be outside the penalty area, behind the penalty spot, and 10 yards from the penalty mark.
+Everyone except the kicker and goalkeeper, must be outside the penalty area, behind the penalty mark, and 10 yards from the penalty mark.
     - [Retake.
 Goalkeeper does not have part of both feet in line or behind the goal line when the ball is kicked and is blocked by them. ](https://youtu.be/9o6zJz1neG0?t=49)
     - [Retake.
 Goalkeeper does not have part of both feet in line or behind the goal line when the ball is kicked and is blocked by them. ](https://youtu.be/gAoXLwQ_2b4?t=96)